-Because of my experience, I am currently a member of the European Bioanalysis Forum (EBF) and in this capacity; I work with representatives from member companies to recommend best practices, comment on regulatory issues and organize scientific meetings to share the latest developments.
-I am also a member of the American Association of Pharmaceutical Science (AAPS) where I have been fortunate to present on bioanalysis in both Europe and USA
+Because of my experience, I am currently a member of the European Bioanalysis Forum (EBF), and in this capacity, I work with representatives from member companies to recommend best practices, comment on regulatory issues, and organize scientific meetings to share the latest developments.
+I am also a member of the American Association of Pharmaceutical Scientists (AAPS), where I have been fortunate to present on bioanalysis in both Europe and the US.

-In 2016, the Arcinova bioanalysis department was a small group of scientists, but because of these talented individuals and our customer focus, we paved the way for significant investment in both equipment and people – growing the team to where it is today.
-My team are brilliant.
+In 2016, the Arcinova bioanalysis department was a small group of scientists, but because of these talented individuals and our customer focus, we paved the way for significant investment in both equipment and people, growing the team to where it is today.
+My team is brilliant.
 They are a hardworking group of highly trained and dedicated individuals who work very well together and ultimately get the job done.

 While working at the Alnwick site, can you describe the changes within your department?

-We have also developed extensive experience in protein and polypeptide analysis by LC-MS. Specifically, we developed and validated LC-MS assays for insulin, as well as, the commercial insulin analogues used for treating Type I diabetes.
-These assays are very selective and able to measure extremely low levels of insulin drugs and their active metabolites in plasma. .
+We have also developed extensive experience in protein and polypeptide analysis by LC-MS. Specifically, we developed and validated LC-MS assays for insulin, as well as the commercial insulin analogues used for treating Type I diabetes.
+These assays are very selective and able to measure extremely low levels of insulin drugs and their active metabolites in plasma.

-Our dedicated method development team have accumulated over 100 years of combined experience covering small chemical drugs, polypeptides, proteins, biomarkers and elements.
+Our dedicated method development team has accumulated over 100 years of combined experience covering small chemical drugs, polypeptides, proteins, biomarkers, and elements.
 As such, they are very capable of solving the most complex analytical challenges.

 Our offering is extensive and covers all areas of bioanalysis.
-We can support drug development from early preclinical up to late stage Phase III trials, for both small and large molecules by mass spectrometry in biological fluids and tissues.
+We can support drug development from early pre-clinical up to late-stage Phase III trials, for both small and large molecules by mass spectrometry in biological fluids and tissues.

-We pride ourselves on being highly responsive and we have a client centric approach, which means Method Development lead times are typically 4 - 6 weeks against an industry standard of 12 weeks, or more.
+We pride ourselves on being highly responsive and we have a client-centric approach, which means method development lead times are typically 4 - 6 weeks against an industry standard of 12 weeks or more.
 Ultimately, if clients choose us as their bioanalytical partner, we can rapidly accelerate their drug development timeline.